Sachagobeyn/SDMIT/README.md

-Python scripts to develop and optimise a filter-based species distribution model
+Python scripts to develop and optimise a theory-based species distribution model

 © 2016, Sacha Gobeyn (sacha.gobeyn@ugent.be or sachagobeyn@gmail.com).